CrateTools/Crate/README.md

 Library objects vs storage tiers it allows to have the thumbnails and animated previews on a separate cache.
 You might choose to locate the cache over ssd/nvme disk and the raw elements on an array or high capacity disk.

-We´re are working to build a first solid foundation and allow users to iterate their versions easily.
+We´re are working to build a first long term solid foundation and allow users to iterate their versions easily.

 #